 Above all, the trademark rural life of love and unity seems to be under threat in Ebedei as oil companies deploy a divide-and-conquer strategy to advance certain objectives.
 “They will give some people money and still be the one to leak the secret, just to cause a problem here and there,” Nwajeli reveals.

 Fear in the Air

-The atmosphere in Ebedei is one of fear and suspicion where people are cautious of speaking with strangers.
-This ignoble culture of silence can be traced to the series of oppression and harassment served to oil-rich communities over the years.
+The atmosphere in Ebedei is one of fear and suspicion, where people are cautious of speaking with strangers.
+This culture of silence may have roots in the series of oppression and harassment served to oil-rich communities over the years.
 In 1999, Nigerian soldiers invaded Odi, a predominantly Ijaw community in Bayelsa State, killing tens of residents following a conflict over rights to oil resources and environmental protection.
 Four years earlier, nine activists, including the renowned Ken SaroWiwa, were framed up and executed by the Nigerian government for speaking up against the series of environmental degradation caused by the activities of oil companies in their land.

 But courage is fire.

-While, like a child told to never talk to strangers, many of the residents dodged a conversation with this reporter, Nwajeli spoke and spoke again.
-He belongs in a group of brave young people who will stop at nothing to demand justice for Ebedei and its residents.
+While, like a child told to never talk to strangers, many Ebedei residents dodge a conversation with this reporter, Nwajeli speaks and speaks again.
+He belongs to a group of brave young people who will stop at nothing to demand justice for the community.
 They’ve learnt to neither complain to the seemingly complacent Nigerian authorities nor hit the streets with placards.
-Security agents, in their view, might take advantage of a protest to unleash mayhem on innocent villagers.
+Security agents, in their view, may take advantage of a protest to unleash mayhem on innocent villagers.